Are applicants still required to put their address on a resume?

 But are addresses on resumes still necessary?
 And are there benefits to including your address on your resume?

 In this article, we’ll cover the potential benefits of including an address on your resume, reasons to leave it off, and the best way to share your location while still keeping your street address private.
-Plus we’ll talk about what role addresses play on remote worker resumes.
+Plus we’ll talk about what role addresses play on other specific resumes.

 Read more: 60 Resume Tips to Help You Land Interviews